ultrazohm/ultrazohm_sw/docs/source/getting_started/quickstart/index.rst

 	git clone https://BitbucketUsername@bitbucket.org/ultrazohm/ultrazohm_sw.git

 There should exist a directory in the following structure.
-Please note that a lot of relative paths of the project are case sensitive (e.g. AA_IP_Repository has to use capital letters).

 ::